 Your chances of developing dementia seem to increase if you have problems that affect your heart or blood vessels.

 Exercise gives your brain a boost.
 There is strong evidence that people who do regular physical activity have healthier brains and a lower risk of dementia.

 3. Mentally challenge your brain

 Your brain benefits every time you learn something new.
-Learning may maximise your cognition and ability to maintain a level of good brain power.
+Learning may maximise your cognition (understanding things) and ability to maintain a level of good brain power.
 So, take up a new language or a new sport, and mentally challenge yourself as much as possible.

 4. Follow a healthy diet